jacksonianrtaylor/movie_rec_proj/README.md

 * For each of these rating bounds, different combinations of n used with the svd_full functions were tested with linear regression.

-* Once the n values leading to the aproximate best accuracy for linear rergession were found for each of the train bounds, the results were recorded.
+* Once the n values leading to the aproximate best average r2 score for linear rergession were found for each of the train bounds, the results were recorded.

 ---